dzavalishin/mqtt_udp/dox/source/index.rst

 is processed.
 Here is a list of known kinds.

 ``info``
-   This kind is a readonly description which can not be configured but tells other side about us.
-There are ``info/soft`` - name of program, ``info/ver`` - version of program, ``info/uptime`` - as is.
+   Read only description of node/program.

 ``node``
-   This kind describes setting for program/device in general and is editable by user.
-Name and location are obvious items to be in this kind.
-   Any other global (not related to specific function or input/output) setting can be added to this kind.
+   General node information or settings.

 ``topic``
-   This kind is treated as configurable value that is a topic name used to send or receive data.
-Item name must be descriptive so that user can understand what it is about.
+   This kind is a configurable value that is a topic name.

 ``net``
    Reserved for network settings.

-You can add other kinds as you wish.
-They will not be interpreted in any way.
+Please see more on kinds in :ref:`passive-rconfig`.

 Lets go on with code.
 Line ``rcfg.init( init_items )`` sets subsystem up.
 Remote config subsystem first loads previous settings from .ini file